Advanced Academic Strategies Workshop Series

 - Reflect on the midterm experience: what you learned, how you felt, what you would like to work on.

-- Discuss ways to adjust your mindset from the post-exam "blues" and regain your confidence.
+- Discuss ways to adjust your mindset and approach to the course.

 - Learn how to evaluate your test results in a practical and constructive manner for future success.